graphix-asterixdb/graphix-asterixdb.github.io/docs/language-reference/settings.md

     The result above would not have shown up without our `SET` statement.

-### `GRAPHIX.SEMANTICS.NAVIGATION`
+### `semantics.navigation` Setting

 Modifies what graph elements can be equal to one another during _navigation_.
-We distinguish between the semantics of pattern matching, which applies to all explicitly specified vertices and edges, and the semantics of navigation, which only applies to vertices and edges traversed through a sub-path.
+We distinguish between the semantics of pattern matching, which applies to all explicitly specified vertices and edges, and the semantics of navigation, which only applies to vertices and edges traversed through a path.
 By default, navigation is evaluated with the `no-repeated-anything` setting, which does not allow duplicate vertices OR edges to be traversed.
 Some form of uniqueness must be specified for navigation to guarantee that cycles are not processed.